 Those simple but essential steps should have helped you with having a much better user experience when using a Wacom tablet on a Windows machine.
 I have never looked back after figuring this out but came to realize that not everyone knows about these steps.
 So if you found this helpful, please share it with your windows user friends so we can make their lives more comfortable as well.

 BEWARE THE NEXT MAYOR PS UPDATE!

-Unfortunately, when there is a major Photoshop update, they are creating different folders for the new version, and the custom user file is not being copied over to your new version.
+Unfortunately, when there is a major Photoshop update, they are creating different folders for the new version, and the custom user file is not being copied over to your latest release version.
 You most likely are going to notice this when you updated and had no pen pressure.